Abubakar74326/SOLVEMATHMODULES/README.md

 file get API or second method is when user run docker container user get API link then user have to write **mathoperation** and after **/** put a number as an argument  on which user want to perform function.Output data is in JSON  format.the applicatiion runs in a docker container with all its dependencies.
+#### POST Request:
+ For testing go to http://localhost:5004/data with POST request and send data as www-url-form-encoded.